apajtok/Capstone-Project/Capstone Project/README.md

-PROJECT TITLE
-Presence Detection using PIR Sensors and Machine Learning
+# Presence Detection using PIR Sensors and Machine Learning

-NON-TECHNICAL EXPLANATION OF YOUR PROJECT
+## NON-TECHNICAL EXPLANATION OF YOUR PROJECT

 This project aims to create a smart system that can tell if someone is in a room just by using a special sensor called a PIR (Passive Infrared) sensor.
 Think of it like a motion detector, but smarter.
 Based on the sensor data, our system can figure out if a room is empty, if someone is sitting still, or if they are moving around.
 This helps automate things like turning lights or heating on and off, saving energy and making buildings more efficient.
 We used data collected from two different time periods in an office to train and test our models.

-DATA
+## DATA
 The data used in this project comes from two CSV files, /content/pirvision_office_dataset1.csv and /content/pirvision_office_dataset2.csv.
 These datasets contain readings from 55 PIR sensors, along with a temperature reading, a timestamp, and a 'Label' indicating the presence state (empty, stationary, or active motion).
 The first dataset (df_office1) was used for training the models, and the second dataset (df_office2) was used for testing to evaluate how well the models generalize to new data.

-MODEL
+## MODEL
-We are comparing several machine learning models for presence detection:
+Machine learning models for presence detection:

 Random Forest Classifier: An ensemble method that builds multiple decision trees and combines their predictions.
 It's known for its robustness and good performance on various tasks.
 Gradient Boosting Classifier: Another ensemble method that builds trees sequentially, where each new tree corrects the errors of the previous ones.
 It often achieves high accuracy.